LibiTamir/YOLO_M.E/README.md

 YOLO-based detection of mating-related events in Black Soldier Fly (Hermetia illucens) cage recordings

-This repository provides a trained YOLO object detection model for identifying mating-related events in video recordings of black soldier fly cages.
+This repository provides a trained YOLO object detection model for identifying mating events in imae & video recordings of Black Soldier Fly cages.
 The model is intended for inference and demonstration purposes and can be applied directly to video files & images.

 ## Demo